AlfredoPrograma/tflabs/README.md

 - [x] **S3 Bucket Configuration and Replication**: Create and manage S3 buckets with versioning and cross-region replication.
 - [x] **VPC Setup**: Design a Virtual Private Cloud with public and private subnets, route tables, and gateways.
 - [x] **IAM Management**: Implement IAM users, groups, roles, and policies for access control.
-- [ ] **RDS Instance Provisioning**: Deploy a managed relational database with parameter groups and subnet configurations.
-- [ ] **Auto Scaling and Load Balancing**: Configure Auto Scaling Groups with Application Load Balancers for high availability.
+- [x] **Auto Scaling and Load Balancing**: Configure Auto Scaling Groups with Application Load Balancers for high availability.
 - [ ] **Serverless Application**: Set up AWS Lambda functions integrated with API Gateway for a serverless architecture.
 - [ ] **Messaging Services**: Implement SNS topics and SQS queues for decoupled communication.
 - [ ] **Monitoring and Alerts**: Use CloudWatch to monitor resources and set up alarms for proactive notifications.
 - [ ] **Reusable Modules**: Develop and utilize Terraform modules for consistent and reusable infrastructure components.
+- [ ] **RDS Instance Provisioning**: Deploy a managed relational database with parameter groups and subnet configurations.

 Each lab includes detailed instructions, Terraform configuration files, and cleanup procedures to ensure a smooth learning experience.